gvwilson/btt/src/intro/index.md

     He finds any discussion of what he calls "fluffy stuff" tiresome;
     this guide will help him understand why that attitude is self-defeating.

+-   *Sharla* has taught the "Introduction to Software Engineering" class twice;
+    each time,
--   *Sharla* taught the "Introduction to Software Engineering" class last semester, and came away feeling that their students had wasted a lot of time on things that turned out not to be useful.
+    they came away feeling that their students had wasted a lot of time on things that turned out not to be useful.
-    This guide will help them give more structure to the next offering and set more realistic expectations.
+    This guide will help them structure the next offering and set more realistic expectations.

-This book can be read on its own or as a companion to [%b Wi2022 %].
+This book can be read on its own or as a companion to [%b Wilson2022 %].
 If you are looking for a course project, please consider adding a tool to the ones it covers.